AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 	// Calculating Geometry function with prior defined function with N and L float ggx1  = GeometrySchlickGGX(NdotL, roughness);

-	// returning a value of ggx1 (N and L dot product Geometry Function) and
+	// returning a product of ggx1 (N and L dot product Geometry Function) and
-	//
+	// ggx2

 }